-Date Generated: By: [insert name & title] Date Generateu by. [msert name & title]
+Date Generated: By: [insert name & title]

 The following is a checklist of pest prevention and control measures that may be necessary in key areas throughout the school facility.
 This list should be used by the School IPM Coordinator as a working document to keep track of priorities for pest management at the school by location and responsible party.
 Check all that apply.
 Indicate responsible party for fixing the problem at location(s) listed.
 Use and attach maps as key for locations if necessary.
 It should be first completed after the preliminary site assessment of the School.
 Update and revise as needed.